tgoncalv/tgoncalv/README.md

 I'm **Taïga Gonçalves**, a research engineer specialized in **AI | Computer Vision**.
 I aim to publish impactful research and develop **explainable AI systems** that benefit society, such as in the **medical field**, **interactive media**, and **autonomous systems**.

+You can find more information on [my portfolio](https://tgoncalv.github.io/) !

 ### 💻 What I'm working on:

 - Research projects on **adversarial attacks**